 While stylish over-the-shoulder camera bags are great for travel, sometimes you need something a little heartier.
 Function meets fashion in The Runner from Brevite, a camera backpack that’s designed to carry all of your gear without weighing your down.

-Top Features: It’s spacious design (17″ x 11″ x 5.5″) and segmented equipment compartment keeps your gear organized and safe.
+Top Features: Its spacious design (17″ x 11″ x 5.5″) and segmented equipment compartment keep your gear organized and safe.

 An Inexpensive Camera Bag Option

-This compact leather crossbody from Laura Di Maggio is an inexpensive option at $29.99 from T. J. Maxx.
+This compact crossbody from Bagsmart is an inexpensive option at under $35.
 It has a separate interior pocket and it would fit a DSLR comfortably.

 A Colorful Camera Bag